lourish/wp-offer/README.md

 ### API

+### Further work

+1. Add logging
+1. Use an immutable object framework such as Immutables to provide good equals, hashCode and toString implementations
+1. Add source verification e.g. Checkstyle/PMD
+1. use something other than DatatypeConverter in IdGenerator in preparation for Java 9 modules

 ## Assumptions

 1. Deployment packaging is out of scope, but the artifact must be deployable in a cloud environment
+2. An offer is a unique combination of description, price and currency (such that an MD5 hash of these fields will produce a unique identifier)

 ## Prerequisites